Jeremi360/PyFox/README.md

 - [python version 3.x][2]
 - Gtk(3.12 or higher) and WebKit from gi repository:

-	- Linux see your dist repo
+	- Linux - see your dist repo
 	- [Windows][3] - download "pygi-aio-*version*-setup.exe"

 - My [Grabbo lib][4]

-To run just double click on main.py in corwbar folder.
+To run just double click on main.py in pyfox folder.

-version: 0.07.21
+version: 0.07.22

 Changed version system:
 for example 0.07.02 ver: